Harisathwik/mlops01-m2/README.md

 #### Prerequisities
 - Configured **Google Drive** as the remote storage with this [link](https://dvc.org/doc/user-guide/data-management/remote-storage/google-drive) as reference.
 - Configure **git** as well.

+#### Data Modification
+- Dataset is modified by making duplicates and a new version has been pushed to the remote storage.

+  		! cp dataset/iris.csv /tmp/iris.csv
+		! cat /tmp/iris.csv >> dataset/iris.csv

+#### Restore to previous version
+		! git checkout HEAD^1 dataset/iris.csv.dvc